contao/docs/docs/manual/core-extensions/news/frontend-modules.en.md

 `www.example.com/news/form-follows-function.html`

-In this example, the message with the alias "form-follows-function" is called via the "news" page: If the searched message does not exist, the message reader returns an error message and the HTTP status code "404 Notfound".
+In this example, the message with the alias "form-follows-function" is called via the "news" page: If the searched message does not exist, the message reader returns an error message and the HTTP status code "404 Not Found".
 The status code is important for search engine optimization.

 {{% notice info %}}